MWeberLambdaweb19/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+`RDBMS`, also known as Relational Database Management Systems, are the various means of software used to manage and control databases.
+One such example of a `RDBMS` would be Sqlite Studio.
+However, to properly control this database, we need to know the language used to speak to it. `SQL`, or, Structured Query Language, is the language we use to communicate with databases.

 1. Why do tables need a `primary key`?

+`Primary keys` are needed to give each item in that table a unique identifier, usually in the form of an integer, to signify the item's place and order on the table.

 1. What is the name given to a table column that references the primary key on another table.

+This is a called a `foreign key`

 1. What do we need in order to have a _many to many_ relationship between two tables.

+To have a `many_to_many` relationship between two tables, we need an intermediary table.
+It will have two foreign keys on itself, one key to talk to one table, another key to talk to the other, this way the tables in question will have a unique link to one another through the intermediary table.

 ## Project Set Up